DC Is Giving Away DC United Tickets to People Who Get Vaccinated Tomorrow

 — D.C.
 United (@dcunited) May 10, 2021

 How many people have these freebie clinics reached so far?
-City officials have not yet responded to a request for those stats.
+A spokesperson for the city’s health department says that the free-beer-with-a-shot clinic vaccinated 162 people.
+She did not provide numbers for the clinic tied to Mother’s Day.